 Aggressive, sometimes violent, behavior by drivers usually stemming from stress related to driving or non-driving factors is commonly referred to as road rage.
 It can involve factors like speeding, illegal maneuvers, and false assumptions of other road user’s actions.

 Most road rage instances go uncounted.
 Only road rage instances that involve crashes are included in the crash surveillance data, totaling only 0.8% of the vehicles involved in 2018 fatal crashes.
 Getting yelled at, flashed an obscene gesture, and being tailgated or cut off by another driver can be very upsetting, yet never result in a crash involving injury or death.
 In extreme instances, road rage can spill out of the vehicle and turn into assault.
-This video provides some helpful strategies from an NSC traffic safety expert to help de-escalate road rage situations.

 Source: NSC analysis of NHTSA FARS data.